sprice89/dwt-docs/getstarted/platform.md

   + Firefox 61.* ~ 69.*
   + Firefox 70.* ~ 80.* [Recommended]

+## ActiveX browsers

+ActiveX browsers refer to Internet Explorer 8 and 9.
+They are not included in the above lists

 ## Browsers on mobile devices

 ### Browsers on iOS & iPadOS